HazyResearch/deepdive/doc/doc/basics/sampler.md

     -d <diminishRate> | --diminish <diminishRate>
         the diminish rate for learning (default: 0.95).
         Learning rate will shrink by this parameter after each iteration.

+    --reg_param <regularizationParameter>
+        the l2 regularization parameter for learning (default: 0.01).

 You can see a detailed list by running `util/sampler-dw-mac gibbs --help` or `util/sampler-dw-linux gibbs --help`.